jarthurgross/website/research/index.md

 with the [Math anywhere][mathanywhere] Chrome extension, which does a decent job).

+* *GKP-inspired quantum error-correcting codes*, Byron Bay Quantum Workshop, Byron Bay, NSW, November 27, 2019
+* *One from many: Scalar estimation in a multiparameter context*, University of Sydney, November 15, 2019
+* *One from many: Scalar estimation in a multiparameter context*, University of Palermo, July 31, 2019
 * *One from many: Scalar estimation in a multiparameter context*, 2019 APS March Meeting, Boston, MA, March 7, 2019 (abstract: [K28.00012][aps19abs], [slides][aps19slides])